Greytown Drinking Water Services Consultation

 Why not make the Waiohine treatment plant the primary supply for Greytown, and install the containerised plant in Featherston to supply Featherston residents?
 This would remove the need for the Tauwharenikau pipeline.

-As noted in the earlier question, the Waiohine treatment plant operating alone is not sufficient to supply Greytown during high demand periods due to network hydraulic constraints.
+The Waiohine treatment plant operating alone is not sufficient to supply Greytown during high demand periods due to network hydraulic constraints.
 It is also important to build and maintain network operational resilience by having multiple sources of drinking water available when required due to any unforeseen circumstances that could occur at either treatment plant or with the supply pipelines between the treatment plants and Greytown.

 In 2012 Groundwater Investigations adjacent on the Featherston side of the Tauherenikau River were completed and concluded that ‘the groundwater potential in this area is poor’.
 In addition to this, the Abbots Creek, Boar Bush and Taits Creek surface water supplies are no longer suitable for Featherston’s needs.
 To see more details view our South Wairarapa District Council water supply story map here.